H3xept/ACE_3/README.md

 + Single Word Instructions
 + 4 Bit Opcodes, 12 Bit Operands

+## Compiling The Virtual Machine and Assembler
+The supplied makefile can be used to compile the VM and assembler.
++ Run `make` in the root directory of the project to compile the VM.
++ Run `make asm` in the root directory of the project to compile the assembler.

 ## Assembling Programs
 Programs can be assembled by running `Assembler` as follows: